SPARC-FAIR-Codeathon/2024-team-8/README.md

 ##### Customizable Inputs and Outputs:
 Users can choose from available model inputs (actions) and model outputs (observables) to tailor the reinforcement learning process to their specific needs.
-The tool allows precise control over the parameters, including selecting the appropriate actions and observables that the RL agent should focus on.
+That allows the selection of appropriate actions and observables that the RL agent should focus on.

 #### Data-driven Modelling: